Miscellaneous Human Resources Policies UPPS No. 04.04.01

 Departments may use flexible work schedules year round, but especially during the period between the May and August commencement ceremonies.

 Two 15-minute paid rest periods during the normal workday are authorized for full-time employees, one in the morning and one in the afternoon.
 Employees working at least half-time, but less than full-time, are authorized one 15-minute paid rest period per day.
 Employees working less than half-time are not authorized rest periods.
 Employees may not use rest periods to shorten workdays or lengthen lunch hours.
 Offices should stagger rest periods.

-06.01 An employee's department head will determine the employee's normal place of work or assigned duty point.
+05.01 An employee's department head will determine the employee's normal place of work or assigned duty point.
 The employee's dean or vice president must concur with the determination.
-Authorization from the president or designee is required if the employee's normal place of work is the employee's home (see Section 06.02, Telecommuting).
+Authorization from the president is required if the employee's normal place of work is the employee's home (see Section 05.02).

-06.02 Telecommuting (work-at-home) – Employees may not consider their personal residence as their regular place of work or duty point without the prior written authorization of the president or designee.
+05.02 Telecommuting (work-at-home) – Employees may not consider their personal residence as their regular place of work or duty point without the prior written authorization of the president.
 In addition, the following policy and procedures will apply:

 a.
 Department heads must route any work-at-home requests through normal administrative channels to the president.
 Requests must (1) specify the time period for the work-at-home arrangement, and (2) justify the request.
 The department head must provide a copy of the approved request to Human Resources.

 b.
 Timekeeping – Employees may accrue state compensatory time for work performed at the employee's personal residence only if the president or designee grants approval in advance.